o3de/o3de.org/content/docs/user-guide/gems/reference/aws/aws-gamelift/resource-management.md

 $ cdk destroy
 ```

 If you have any of the optional feature enabled, you can destroy the CDK application with all the optional features enabled by providing the context variable and the `--all` argument.
-The following command destroy the CDK application with all the optional features enabled:
+The following command destroys the CDK application with all the optional features enabled:

 ```cmd
 $ cdk -c upload-with-support-stack=true -c create_game_session_queue=true --all